leelasd/ligpargen/chapter1.md

 # How to use LigParGen?

 ## What is LigParGen?
-LigParGen is a webbased service that provides force field (FF) parameters for organic molecule or ligands, offered by Jorgensen group.
+LigParGen is a webbased service that provides force field (FF) parameters for organic molecules or ligands, offered by Jorgensen group.

 LigParGen provides OPLS-AA force field parameters for modeling bonds, angles, torsions and Lennard-Jones interactions, and uses 1.14*CM1A charges for modeling electrostatic interactions